Music / Project.R

 - Gratuitous Foreign Language: "Vamola!
 Kyoryuger", and several other songs from that series, uses gratuitous Portuguese.

-- Honorary True Companion: Daiki Ise, who performed insert songs for Kyoryuger and ToQGer, the theme song to ToQGer, and the ending to Ninninger, yet is not an official member of the group.
+- Daiki Ise, who performed insert songs for Kyoryuger and ToQGer, the theme song to ToQGer, and the ending to Ninninger, yet is not an official member of the group.

 - Iconic Outfit: NoB's fatigues for Boukenger, YOFFY's hakama or (red) flannel for Shinkenger and Yohei's ninja pants for Ninninger.

-- Intergenerational Friendship: The youngest member was born in 1990 (Showgo) and the oldest member was born in 1964 (NoB).
-A 26 year age gap!
+- Intergenerational Friendship: The youngest member was born in 1990 (Showgo) and the oldest member was born in 1960 (Shinichi).
+A 30 year age gap!
 And while the two have never performed a duet, Showgo has sung with Hideaki Takatori on "Gaburincho of Music" and "Minna de Carnival" who was born in 1967 and the two of them have a 23 year gap.

 - Japanese Ranguage: Used deliberately on the Engine Raps as it's supposed to mean both Rap (due to the song style) and Lap (due to the motif of the season).